DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/GribFilesCdm.md

 See [GRIB Collection Configuration](grib_feature_collections_ref.html) for a description of all of the options.

 Note that you **cannot** use NcML to open a **collection** of GRIB files.
-You must generate the GRIB Collection index file in a [separate step](#creating-a-grib-collection-index).
+You must generate the GRIB Collection extent file in a [separate step](#creating-a-grib-collection-extent).

 ## Mapping a GRIB Collection into Multidimensional Variables